Wonders of Sint Eustatius

 Sint Eustatius is a special municipality of the Kingdom of Netherlands.

-- Crater of the Quill – rainforest in the deep crater of Quill volcano, developed since the last eruption which took place around 250 AD.
+The rainforest in the deep crater of Quill volcano developed since the last eruption that took place around 250 AD.
 Rainforest is very rich with rare species, although just a few are endemics.
-Rims of the crater rise 300 m above the bottom of crater.
+Rims of the crater rise 300 m above the bottom of the crater.

-- Oranjestad historical center – restored center of once important trade center in Caribbean.
+Restored center of once important trade center in the Caribbean.
 Oranjestad was one of the busiest ports in the world in the 18th century.
-Most historical buildings have been lost or are in ruins but the core part of the town has many valuable colonial buildings from the 18th – 19th century.
+Most historical buildings have been lost or are ruined but the core part of the town has many valuable colonial buildings from the 18th – 19th century.